A5b84/dark-loading-screen/README.md

 ## Color configuration

-Colors can be modified in-game using [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) in 1.16.2 and later.
+Colors can be modified in-game in 1.16.2 and later if both [Mod Menu](https://www.curseforge.com/minecraft/mc-mods/modmenu) and [Cloth Config](https://www.curseforge.com/minecraft/mc-mods/cloth-config) are installed.
 Changing the Mojang logo color is only supported in 1.16 and later.

 ### Manual configuration